publicdocs/uscode/assets/md/titles/usc54/us/usc/t54/m__us_usc_t54.md

     <td>

 Repealed as obsolete.
-Provided for the innapplicability of requirements for annual expenditures on mining claims to mining operations during the 4-year period under 16 U.S.C.
+Provided for the inapplicability of requirements for annual expenditures on mining claims to mining operations during the 4-year period under 16 U.S.C.
 1903.  </td>

   </tr>